federicohaag/LinkedInScraping/README.md

 After you complete the check, check that you are viewing the page at `https://www.linkedin.com/feed/`.
 If not, please immediatly navigate there.
 The script will detect it and will restart.
 No data should be loss.

-# Scraping by Profile URL
+## Running Scraping by Profile URL

 Open the file `profiles_data.txt` and insert the URLs of the LinkedIn profiles you want to do the scraping.